Extremal arrangements of points on the sphere for weighted cone-volume functionals: Comparing volume and surface area maximizers

 The result follows. \end{proof}

-When $n=3$ and $K\geq 4$ is fixed, the volume and surface area maximizers in $\mathcal{P}_{3,K}\cap \mathcal{I}_3$ coincide for $K\in\{4,5,6,12\}$, as can be seen by comparing the results in \cite{BermanHanes1970, DHL, Toth-RegularFigures}.
-For $K=4$, $K=6$ and $K=12$, the maximizers are the regular tetrahedron, regular octahedron and regular icosahedron, respectively.
-For $K=5$, the maximizer is a triangular bipyramid with two vertices at the north and south poles $\pm e_3$ and the other three forming an equilateral triangle in the equator $\mathbb{S}^2\cap(\spann(e_3))^\perp$ \cite{DHL}.
-Moreover, the maximum volume and maximum surface area bipyramids in $\mathcal{P}_{3,K}\cap\mathcal{I}_3$ coincide \cite{DHL}.
-In each of these cases, the maximizer also admits an inradius.
-Thus, from the Littlewood type inequality, we obtain the following \begin{corollary} Let $Q\in\mathcal{P}_{3,K}\cap\mathcal{I}_3$ be a bipyramid and let $p\in[0,1]$.
+When $n=3$ and $v\geq 4$ is fixed, the volume and surface area maximizers in $\mathcal{P}_{3,v}\cap \mathcal{I}_3$ coincide for $v\in\{4,5,6,12\}$, as can be seen by comparing the results in \cite{BermanHanes1970, DHL, Toth-RegularFigures}.
+For $v=4$, $v=6$ and $v=12$, the maximizers are the regular tetrahedron, the regular octahedron and the regular icosahedron, respectively.
+For $v=5$, the maximizer is a triangular bipyramid with two vertices at the north and south poles $\pm e_3$ and the other three forming an equilateral triangle in the equator $\mathbb{S}^2\cap(\spann(e_3))^\perp$ \cite{DHL}.
+Moreover, the maximum volume and maximum surface area bipyramids in $\mathcal{P}_{3,v}\cap\mathcal{I}_3$ coincide \cite{DHL}.
+Thus by Lemma \ref{littlewood}, we obtain the following result. \begin{corollary} Let $Q\in\mathcal{P}_{3,v}\cap\mathcal{I}_3$ be a bipyramid and let $p\in[0,1]$.
 Then